 Inside the church are some wonderful medieval memorials.
 The founder’s superb decorated double monument fills the main wall of the north transept.
 Did it once have wooden effigies under the arches?
 One of the college chaplains lies in his stone coffin, and there are several fascinating memorial brasses.
 These include Trussell’s daughter, who was one of the Pembridges from Tong Castle in Shropshire.
 Another, a stunning depiction of a 14th century priest and layman, has no inscription but is believed to represent a rich London fish-merchant called William Frith (died 1386) and John Bradwell, the Warden of Shottesbrooke, who may have been a relative.

-Prince Arthur, elder brother of Henry VIII, had a hunting lodge at Smewyns Farm and often visited the parish.
-It was later the home of the late 17th century theologian, Henry Dodwell, a great friend of Francis Cherry, the lord of the manor who resided at Shottesbrooke Park, an Elizabethan house built for a cousin of Speaker Powle, but greatly remodelled in later ages.
-Cherry was a pious man, but a staunch Jacobite.
-He was thus no great friend of the King, William III, who he saw as a usurper.
+The present Shottesbrooke House, next to the church, is early Tudor, extended a century later with bricks from the lake and gothicized in 1807.
+Its most famous resident was probably Francis Cherry, who was a pious man but a staunch Jacobite.
+He was therefore no great friend of the King, William III, who he saw as a usurper.
 The two, however, did share a great love of hunting.
 Cherry was a famous horseman and the King, who often met with his hounds at Shottesbrooke, became his rival.
 The former would risk his life at the most difficult leaps for the mere chance that the King would follow and break his neck.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|